Aailmz/JKT48-API/README.md

    node index.js

+5. Select the endpoint you want to use.

-I will keep updating this Repository, stay tune!
+Feel free to use, I will keep updating this Repository, stay tune!